-Natural Hardwoods – What to expect
+Materials – What to Expect

-Burrows Cabinets uses the finest, furniture-grade, select hardwood available for our cabinets and cabinet doors.
-Because these hardwoods are a product of nature, variations in color and grain are to be expected.
-Some species of wood have unique grain characteristics that may cause the final finish to look darker in some areas.
-Therefore, while each cabinet will have the same basic appearance as our door samples, they will be absolutely unique and perhaps noticeably different.
-You can anticipate the consistency of quality and craftsmanship as well as the character of natural wood in all of our cabinetry.
+Burrows Cabinets’ wood cabinets, doors and components are hand built using the finest furniture grade natural hardwoods, natural softwoods and manufactured sheet materials depending on application and selections.
+Many of these materials are products of nature, and therefore, variations in color, grain and texture are to be expected.
+Some materials have unique grain characteristics that may cause the final finish to look darker or lighter in some areas.
+Therefore, while your cabinetry will have the same basic appearance as our door samples, they will be absolutely unique and perhaps noticeably different.

 Discoloration: All finishes are susceptible to discoloration due to airborne particles such as cooking, grilling, smoke, fireplaces or candles.
 Prolonged exposure to natural or artificial light and/or moisture may alter the finish color as well.
 Touch up or replacement items completed after installation may not result in an exact match due to discoloration.